 This nature trail for scattering cremated remains is situated along the eastern end of the Cemetery below the base of Dilworth Mountain.
 Basalt columns at the eastern entrance provide opportunities for memorialization in bronze.

 The Legacy Gardens is the Cemetery's newest area for cremated remains and above ground crypts.
-Set in Canadian quarried stone, the area offers 842 niches and 12 mausolea crypts where patrons can select a spot in one of the columbarium carved with an apple tree or grape vine motif, or one of the granite fronted mausolea for an above ground casket interment.
-Simple engravings memorialize loved ones and the solid granite bases and lasting quality of aluminium niche interiors ensure the Legacy Gardens will ensure the Okanagan climate for generations to come.
+Set in Canadian quarried stone, the area offers 842 niches and 12 mausolea crypts where patrons can select a spot in one of the columbaria carved with an apple tree or grape vine motif, or one of the granite fronted mausolea for an above ground casket interment.
+Simple engravings memorialize loved ones and the solid granite bases and lasting quality of aluminium niche interiors ensure the Legacy Gardens will endure the Okanagan climate for generations to come.

 The Promontory Green Interment Garden is a two-tiered walled garden mausoleum and columbaria The Promontory Green offers 60 crypts for full casket entombment (none currently available) and 900 niches for inurnment (each niche accommodates two urns), a Scattering Garden for cremated remains, and individual lots for in-ground urn burials.